COSMOS-CTC-Cambridge/damtp-research-programming/modules/python.md

       Calculate a*x + y.

       >>> daxpy_fails(2.0,3.0,4.0)
-      10.1
+      10.0
       '''
-      return a*x+y
+      return a*x+y+1

   doctest.testmod()
 ```

 `unittest`
-a more sophisticated testing environment; an evern better one is available in an external module called `nose`
+a more sophisticated testing environment; an even better one is available in an external module called `nose`

 ### Packages: sets of modules organised in directories